 Step 5: System Initialization

-When the bitstream is uploaded and all the necessary wires are connected on the screen should be visible the image from the camera.
+When the petalinux is booted and all the necessary wires are connected on the screen should be visible the image from the camera.
 Blue rectangle in the middle of the screen points the tracked area.
+To change between RGB and HSV color space use the switch 2.
 To initialize tracking put the chosen object inside the rectangle and turn on the switch 0.
 Now, the tracking is on, and blue rectangle follows the object.
 If you want to start the robot, after initialization you have to disconnect the VGA cable.
 Make sure you do not jerk the robot too much.
-When the cable is dosconnected turn on the switch 1 which is responsible for starting the engines.
+When the cable is disconnected turn on the switch 1 which is responsible for starting the engines.
 Move the selected object, and the robot should follow it.

 Run exe application and the user interface should appear.
 The bluetooth modules are pairing automatically, but if you connect the first time you will have to enter the passcode.
 The default HC-05 passcode is 1234.
 Then,you an access to the view for the robot parameters.
 Also the control panel is available.
 When you send the first command, the robot switches to the manual mode.